 March 23, 2020, Perth.
 Australia Yesterday Suzi and I were sitting in a café where each table was separated by a couple of meters watching the hop-on/hop-off bus drive by with exactly three people on the top open deck.
 I … Continue reading A Final Port Call

-March 12, 2020, Cairns, Australia Two days of the 36, rain, Old Testament rain.
+March 12, 2020, Cairns, Australia Rain, Old Testament rain.
 The slight rain in Townsville was just the preview for the heavy rains Cairns.
-We went to Great Barrier Reef HQ in Townsville as kind of … Continue reading Ersatz Reef
+We went to Great Barrier Reef HQ in Townsville as kind of an insurance policy.
+It was … Continue reading Ersatz Reef

 March 11, 2020, Townsville, Australia In our lectures we’re warned of several different types of jellyfish with stingers that can cause a range of reactions from discomfort to heart stopping paralysis.
 Then there are crocodiles, sharks to eat you, fish … Continue reading Things Here Can Kill You!